Iván Nova: New York Yankees

 After a two-week tryout, the Yankees signed Nova as an international free agent on July 15, 2004.
 Nova received an $80,000 signing bonus, about the average bonus given to a Dominican prospect.
 Though other teams would have offered Nova more money, he insisted on signing with the Yankees.

-Nova made his professional debut with the Gulf Coast Yankees in the Rookie-level Gulf Coast League in 2006, where he accumulated a 3–0 win–loss record with a 2.72 earned run average (ERA).
-After starting the 2007 season in extended spring training, the Yankees assigned him to the Charleston RiverDogs of the Class A South Atlantic League.
+Nova made his professional debut with the Gulf Coast League Yankees in the Rookie-level Gulf Coast League in 2006, where he accumulated a 3–0 win–loss record with a 2.72 earned run average (ERA).
+After starting the 2007 season in extended spring training, the Yankees assigned him to the Charleston RiverDogs of the Single-A South Atlantic League.

-In 2008, Nova pitched for the Tampa Yankees of the Class A-Advanced Florida State League.
+In 2008, Nova pitched for the Tampa Yankees of the High-A Florida State League.
 Nova started the season with an 0–5 win–loss record and a 5.06 ERA, at which point he considered quitting baseball.
 But Nova persevered, and he rebounded to finish the season with an 8–13 win–loss record and a 4.36 ERA in 26 games, 24 of which he started.
 He recorded 109 strikeouts and 46 walks.

 The Yankees opted not to add Nova to their 40-man roster after the 2008 season, exposing him to the Rule 5 draft that off-season.
 They calculated that Nova, if selected, would be returned to the organization by the end of spring training, as he was unlikely to last the entire season on a team's 25-man roster, as required by the Rule 5 process.
 In December 2008, the San Diego Padres selected Nova with the twentieth selection in the Rule 5 draft.
 Competing for a spot on the Padres' roster, Nova had an 8.31 ERA in spring training, allowing eight earned runs and 13 hits in 8 2/3 innings pitched, while walking four and striking out three.
 He was returned to the Yankees after clearing outright waivers at the end of spring training.

-Nova began the 2009 season with the Trenton Thunder of the Class AA Eastern League.
+Nova began the 2009 season with the Trenton Thunder of the Double-A Eastern League.
 He started the season with a 2.36 ERA in 12 games started.
-His performance led the Yankees to promote him to the Scranton/Wilkes-Barre Yankees of the Class AAA International League, where he made his first start on June 29, pitching 5 2/3 innings of no-hit baseball against the Rochester Red Wings.
+His performance led the Yankees to promote him to the Scranton/Wilkes-Barre Yankees of the Triple-A International League, where he made his first start on June 29, pitching 5 2/3 innings of no-hit baseball against the Rochester Red Wings.
 Combined, Nova finished with a 6–8 win–loss record and a 3.68 ERA during the regular season, and had a 1–0 record and a 1.93 ERA in two postseason starts with Scranton/Wilkes-Barre.
 Following the 2009 season, the Yankees added Nova to their 40-man roster, to ensure he was not selected in the Rule 5 draft again.